ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/testing_code.md

 ## Structuring tests

-To maintain a consistency across modules you develop, you should follow [PEP8](https://peps.python.org/pep-0008) (Python) or [Google](https://google.github.io/styleguide/Rguide.html) / [tidyverse](https://style.tidyverse.org/) (R) standards when structuring unit tests.
+To maintain a consistency across modules you develop, you should follow PEP8 (Python) or Google / tidyverse (R) standards when structuring unit tests.

 For python this involves importing all needed functions at the beginning of the test file.
-To ensure you import the correct functions from your module, we recommended you install a local editable version into your virtual environment.
+To ensure you import the correct functions from your module, it is recommended to install a local editable version into your virtual environment.
 Run `pip install -e .` and any changes made to your module functions will also be updated in your python environment.
 Following this it is recommended to define fixtures, classes and then test functions.
-An example of this is below.
-More information can be found in Real Python [Getting Started With Testing in Python](https://realpython.com/python-testing/).

 You should follow a similar structure in R, with all modules loaded in the beginning of a test script.
-Test contexts and then functions should be defined in turn as shown above.
+Test contexts and then functions should be defined in turn.
-For more information see [testing design in R](https://r-pkgs.org/testing-design.html).

 Generally, tests within the same file should follow some structure or order.
-We recommend that the order that functions are defined in the main script is also mirrored within the test scripts.
+It is recommended that the order that functions are defined in the main script is also mirrored within the test scripts.
-This will be easier for future developers to debug and follow and ensures that no functions have been missed and do not have unit tests written.
+This will make it easier for future developers to debug and follow and ensures that no functions have been missed and do not have unit tests written.